openenergymonitor/forum-archive/README.md

 Archive of old OpenEnergyMonitor forums (May 2016)

-The statidc archive is live here:
+The static archive is live here:

 https://openenergymonitor.org/forum-archive